hdShang/arxiv-daily/docs/cs-CV/2025-11-30/papers/251205992v2-stronger-is-not-better-better-augmentations-in-contrastive-learning-.md

 ---
 layout: default
-title: Stronger is not better: Better Augmentations in Contrastive Learning for Medical Image Segmentation
+title: "Stronger is not better: Better Augmentations in Contrastive Learning for Medical Image Segmentation"
 ---

 # Stronger is not better: Better Augmentations in Contrastive Learning for Medical Image Segmentation